kento/kento.github.io/code/index.md

 ---
 ## <img src="/images/logos/HuronFS_logo.png" width="150">
 HuronFS is a Hierarchical, UseR-level and ON-demand File Systemd for exploiting burst buffers.
 Unlike conventional filesystems, HuronFS creates an on-demand two-level hierarchical storage system and caches popular files to accelerate I/O performance.
 Since HuronFS has multiple metadata servers, HuronFS is highly scalable.
 In addition, by using file replication, failure detection and recovery techniques, HuronFS is resilient to failures.
 HuronFS exploits low-latency and high-bandwidth interconnects (InfiniBand) for supercomputers.
-It is developed and maintained by a partnership of research, academic, and industry members.
 - <i class="fa fa-fw fa-github"></i><a href="https://github.com/EBD-CREST/HuronFS">HuronFS</a>

 ---